Home » Airport Info » Coronavirus (Covid-19): What you need to know when travelling via Palma Airport

 Arrivals from EU- or Schengen-countries

-If you are travelling to Mallorca from an EU or Schengen country, you will no longer be subject to health controls.
-Therefore, you will no longer need to provide proof of vaccination status, Covid recovery or a negative test result.
+Health controls for passengers travelling to Mallorca from an EU- or Schengen country were lifted in June 2022.
+Therefore, you will not need to provide proof of vaccination status, Covid recovery or a negative test result.

 Arrivals from non-EU /non-Schengen countries